wicked-rainman/ESP32Dispatcher/README.md

 ```

 + The dispatcher recurses through this link list using its ___run___ method to evaluate how long each function has been waiting.
 Any function that has an expired wait time will be executed.
-If more than one function is in this state, the one thats incurred the longest delay will be executed first (This approach helps level out the delays in executing any one function).
+If more than one function is in this state, the one thats incurred the longest delay will be executed first (This approach provides the delay leveling up).
 In an Arduino'esq environment, you would typically place this call inside the sketch main loop so it get's it's cpu cycles along with whatever other calls are being made.

 ```
 void loop() {